emailWould you like to receive Burncoose newsletters?

 The UK native columbine A. vulgaris, with short, hooked spurs as opposed to the longer, straighter ones in the garden varieties, occurs as a blue or white flower but many garden varieties have spread into the wild.

-Good to know - wildlife plant - nectar and pollen for insects.
+Additional Features - Good to know - - wildlife plant - nectar and pollen for insects.
 Single flowers.

 Pests & Diseases - sawflies, caterpillars, aphids, leafminers, powdery mildew.